-The Science Forum is a biennial science festival taking place in Helsinki, Finland.
-It is an event of great diversity under a chosen main theme.
-The Forum’s mandate is to communicate to the curious public and discuss the possibilities as well as the limits of science more broadly.
+The Science Forum (Finnish: Tieteen päivät) is a biennial science festival taking place in Helsinki, Finland.
+It is free and open to all visitors.
+The festival presents the latest research to the curious public and discuss the possibilities as well as the limits of science more broadly.
 This is where Finland's leading scholars from various fields have a chance to introduce their branch of scholarship and the latest research results to a wide audience.
+The Forum includes debates, seminars, exhibitions, book sales and planetarium shows.
 Most of the lectures are held in Finnish or in Swedish.

-Picture: Jari Loisa, Science Forum 2013
+Photo: Jari Loisa, Science Forum 2017.